Adobe-Marketing-Cloud/visitor-server-sample-app/README.md

 ## Run application

+git clone git@github.com:Adobe-Marketing-Cloud/visitor-server-sample-app.git

-Enter `npm run start` in your terminal, open your browser and go to localhost:5000
+`npm run start` in your terminal, open your browser and go to localhost:5000